 Johnny acquiring his "memory doubler" from a contact in the lobby of the Beijing Hotel.
 Dialogue between the two suggests that Johnny is already aware before he gets to the hotel room that even with the memory doubler his storage capacity would not be adequate for the job he signed on for.

-Ralfi's bodyguard who coldcocks Johnny in a men's bathroom pointing out afterwards that he hasn't been in a men's bathroom in "years".
+Ralfi's bodyguard who coldcocks Johnny in a men's bathroom remarking afterwards that she hasn't been in the same bathroom in "years," pointing out that she's trans female.

 The Street Preacher delivering a sermon about rejecting the organic body and embracing technological implants as part of God's plan for humanity and salvation from the NAS plague.
 PharmaKom goons come to bring him the preservation chamber with which to store Johnny's head.